 This Course focuses on the day-to-day requirements of healthcare systems in the processing and storing of patient information and the medical management systems to facilitate appropriate and safe care.
-Students examine a broad range of topics including: aspects of the healthcare delivery system in relation to overall management functions, institutional, social and political forces in health care, the role of IT in healthcare management and information security and patient privacy.
+Students examine a broad range of topics including: aspects of the healthcare delivery system in relation to overall management functions, institutional, social and political forces in healthcare, the role of IT in healthcare management and information security and patient privacy.

-AH497 Health Systems Management Capstone Project CU 3:6,6,6
+AH497 Health Systems Management Capstone Project 3 credits